BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <br>
 To think that any single conference could defy,
 <br>
-a trend a decade long where I rot working retail.
+a trend a decade-long where I rot working retail.
 <br>
 And now I'm giving up before it all begins!
 <br>